 Home to more than 250 Akebono trees, Garry Point Park is the best spot in Richmond to see cherry blossoms.
-And although the park’s 2020 Richmond Cherry Blossom Festival has been postponed until next year, you can still bring yourself and your camera here this spring to snap some scenic images.
+And although the park’s 2021 Richmond Cherry Blossom Festival is going virtual this year, you can still bring yourself and your camera here this spring to snap some scenic images.

 Garry Point Park is home to 255 cherry trees. | Photo: Tourism Richmond